pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 ## Feature Vector

+> A feature vector is a vector that stores the features for a particular observation in a specific order.

+> For example, Alice is 26 years old and she is 5' 6" tall.
+Her feature vector could be [26, 5.5] or [5.5, 26] depending on your choice of how to order the elements.
+The order is only important insofar as it is consistent.

+> A feature set is a set of all the attributes that you're interested in, e.g. height and age.

+> The implicit assumption when using this terminology is that your data is tabular -- somehow, you have chosen to represent it as a "flat", matrix-like format.
+But non-tabular data formats, like network graphs, video, audio, images, binary data sequences, ... these all require some amount of engineering to represent as feature vectors.

 > "In pattern recognition and machine learning, a feature vector is an n-dimensional vector of numerical features that represent some object.
 Many algorithms in machine learning require a numerical representation of objects, since such representations facilitate processing and statistical analysis."

 > "The vector space associated with these vectors is often called the feature space.
 In order to reduce the dimensionality of the feature space, a number of dimensionality reduction techniques can be employed."